top of page

 • Stress and synaptic homeostasis.

-• Synaptic mitochondrial dysfunction in neurodegeneration and aging.
+• Synaptic mitochondrial dysfunction, accumulation of abnormal proteins and protein degradation in the mitochondria during neurodegeneration and aging.

 Modeling and Computational Biology